By David Outten, Production Editor

 Companies like Sony with its recorders and Aereo with its tiny antennas force the studios to adopt technology that consumers love.
 In the long run, the studios benefit.
 In the short run, they fear and hate change.

 The best example of all is television itself.
 The studios feared and hated it at first, but now their television revenues dwarf their motion picture revenues.
 If only the studios had the vision of a Steve Jobs, who loved to excite customers with futuristic products and services.

 Also, please pray that the NRB and other Christian broadcasters find ways to reach the public with the Great News of Jesus Christ.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!